When Should You Use a Pick?

 Anybody who plays the steel string guitar, whether the electric guitar or the acoustic guitar, should play with a pick from the beginning.

 Picks are useful for playing lead guitar and melodic (single-note) passages as they allow the player to attack the notes more dexterously than with plain fingers.
-This is in great part due to the possibility of alternate picking technique, where the player alternates down and up strokes on a single string, thus potential speed.
+This is in great part due to the possibility of alternate picking technique, where the player alternates down and up strokes on a single string, thus increasing potential speed.

 This is not true if you play nylon guitar, also known as Classical or Spanish guitar.
 The strings of this instrument are made of a soft plastic, and there is an equivalent technique to alternate picking, where two fingers are alternated instead.